 - You can avoid muscle cramps by being consistent in your exercise regimen.
 Your body should know what to expect.
 You can keep a personal trainer and chalk out a flexible program that helps to build exercise intensity gradually.
 Since abrupt variations introduced can suddenly cause muscle cramps.
 Being consistent in your exercise can help the body to build resistance against cramps.

 - The night time is particularly bad for pregnant women because they get cramps and pain is intense.
 So ask your doctor to recommend calcium and magnesium supplements if you are pregnant and getting very painful muscle cramps.
+You can use soft pillow between two legs to get relive from cramps at night.

 - Don’t allow your body to become overly exhausted.
 Take enough rest so that you can prevent cramps.